CST BLOG

 The Warburg effect is a metabolic adaptation thought to promote the uncontrolled proliferation and enhanced survival of many types of cancer cells.

-• In contrast to normal cells where energy is primarily produced via oxidative respiration in the mitochondria under normoxic conditions, cancer cells exhibit a high rate of glycolysis followed by conversion of pyruvate to lactate.
-This shift to lactate production in the presence of oxygen is termed “aerobic glycolysis” or the Warburg effect.
+• In contrast to normal cells, where energy is primarily produced via oxidative respiration in the mitochondria under normoxic conditions, cancer cells exhibit a high rate of glycolysis followed by the conversion of pyruvate to lactate.
+This shift to lactate production in the presence of oxygen is called aerobic glycolysis or the Warburg effect.

 • A dimeric form of the pyruvate kinase isoenzyme M2 (PKM2) is thought to play a central role in the Warburg effect.